WorldCache: Accelerating World Models for Free via Heterogeneous Token Caching: Experiments

 \subsection{World Generation Results}

 Tab.~\ref{tab:exp_world} summarizes image-to-world generation results on HunyuanVoyager-13B~\citep{huang2025voyager} and Aether-5B~\citep{zhu2025aether}.
 On \textbf{Voyager-13B}, \textsc{WorldCache} attains the best perceptual metrics (PSNR 23.49 vs. 21.76 of EasyCache) and near-lossless WorldScore (45.43 compared to baseline 46.40), while achieving \textbf{3.65$\times$} end-to-end acceleration with essentially no extra memory (50.58GB vs.\ 50.44GB baseline).
 Notably, layer-wise caching baselines incur substantial memory overhead ($>100$GB), which can not fit in a single GPU yet do not reliably improve throughput and often degrade fidelity, highlighting their mismatch to multi-modal world simulation.
 On \textbf{Aether-5B}, \textsc{WorldCache} again yields the strongest fidelity with the best WorldScore among accelerated methods (44.72 vs. 44.02 of EasyCache) and the highest speedup (\textbf{1.68$\times$}) under near-zero memory overhead.
 These results support our design: token-wise heterogeneous caching preserves difficult multi-modal regions, while chaotic-prioritized skipping prevents drift under non-uniform denoising dynamics.
+The additional control path has a negligible impact: curvature estimation, grouping and trigger evaluation account for only around $0.05\%$ of end-to-end latency across models (see Appendix Sec.~\ref{sec:broader_eval}).
+Therefore, the observed gains stem from cheaper cached prediction rather than control overhead.